• Skip to primary navigation

 Although not all Chinese herbs react with metal, it is best not to use a metal pot when making Chinese medicinal herbal soups.

-Fill a large pot with enough water to cover to make the clear soup stock.
+Fill a large pot with enough cold filtered water to cover to make the clear soup stock.
 We used approximately 4 litres of cold water.

-Boil at high heat for 30 minutes, then reduce to low heat.
-Continue with a slow, gentle simmer for 60 minutes on low heat.
+Bring Ching Bo Leung to high heat for 30 minutes, then reduce to gentle simmer for 60 minutes until herbs are tender.

-Pro Tip: If you find your pot of soup is low in liquid, where most of the liquid has evaporated, add a bit of boiled hot water to the soup and continue cooking.
+Pro Tip: If you find your pot of soup is low in liquid, where most of the liquid has evaporated, add a bit of boiled hot water to this traditional Chinese herbal soup and continue cooking.

 Skim off excess foam on the surface of the soup.